 But Dr Cog does say the study findings cannot confirm this and that much more research is needed to explore any possible link between shoddy advice and parents feeling anxious about life.
 What all experts do agree on, however, is that publishing anything on how women perform their roles in society generally, makes the aforementioned experts famous AND undermines the confidence of new parents, especially mothers, and therefore women.
 What’s not to love?

 Dr Blah, national director of Blagging One’s Way to the Top, said there was strong evidence that if he provided a comment on any article on how best to parent, he would generate some publicity for his department.
 He kindly recognised that mothers do have a choice in what they do, and whatever choice they make he will be happy to provide someone who can produce a study that judges their parenting skills to be sub-standard.

 The Royal College of New Mums said “New mothers need support, not a load of pish shoved down their necks at every opportunity.
 But we can’t do much to help them, because they keep cutting our funding”.

 Professor Austerity, chairman of the Royal College of Making cuts, said: “Isn’t it weird that in these tough times, there is still a budget for allowing people to publish half-baked facts?
 But what do I care, I’m famous now.
 I’ll probably get a pay rise!!!!”

-It is important to note that divisive surveys by ‘experts’ is one of many factors that can contribute to a new parent’s general fucked off-ness.
+It is important to note that divisive surveys by ‘experts’ is one of many factors that can contribute to a new parent’s general annoyance.
 Poor day time telly scheduling, no sleep, and no milk in to make a cup of tea also have an impact.
-However this study emphasises the need for parents to ignore all ill-considered ‘advice’, and instead suggests we focus on the provision of support to all new mothers based on information tailored to their individual needs and the needs of their children.
+However, this study emphasises the need for parents to ignore all ill-considered ‘advice’ and instead suggests we focus on the provision of support to all new mothers based on proven science and information tailored to their individual needs and the needs of their children.